Things nerds commonly have, but I don’t

 Avoiding regressions

 If the goal is to alter existing code, ChatGPT risks breaking existing code by removing as part of the end result, a good prompt is something like below, to reduce the amount of feedback loop and future debugging.
+This is the prompt I use when I want to optimize for retro-compatibility and avoid too much diff between old and new code.

 Here is the code to be modified.
 I want the complete code as the final result, with the same number of functions as in the original.